wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 In this lesson, you'll learn about the WP REST API schema, methods to authenticate a WP REST API request, tools to test WP REST API requests, as well as a couple of ways to add, edit or delete data via the WP REST API.

-If you skipped the previous lessons in this module, download the [Bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.zip) from the link in the repository readme, and install and activate the plugin on your local WordPress install.
+If you skipped the previous lessons in this module, download version 1.0.1 of the [Bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.0.zip) from the link in the repository readme, and install and activate the plugin on your local WordPress install.

 ## WP REST API Schema